 Average 401(k) Balance

-Average 401(k) Balance By Age
+Average 401(k) Balance by Age

-As you look at these numbers, keep in mind that the latest data available comes from a June 2018 Vanguard report using data from 2017.
+As you look at these numbers, keep in mind that the latest data available comes from a June 2020 Vanguard report using data from 2019.
 Presumably, current numbers are slightly better than the below figures suggest.
 Don’t beat yourself up if you’re young and just starting on the journey of financial literacy.
 Time is a powerful wealth builder when you start early.

-Fact or Fiction: Higher earning employees have an easier time saving for retirement because they earn more.
-According to Vanguard, this is a fact but people who earn more are probably further along in their careers and because of that, they’re older.
+Fact or Fiction?—Higher earning employees have an easier time saving for retirement because they earn more.
+According to Vanguard, this is a fact, but people who earn more are probably further along in their careers and, because of that, they’re older.